ethyl2/cat_clicker/README.md

 The "organized" version has its JavaScript code organized into model, controller, and view objects.
 The model and view objects never interact directly with each other.
 Rather, the controller acts as the go-between.

+The last version uses Knockout to handle the separation of concerns.

 ### Other elements I added: